Charles Gray (actor)

-Charles Gray (born Donald Marshall Gray; 28 August 1928 – 7 March 2000) was an English actor and voice artist who was well known for roles including the arch-villain Ernst Stavro Blofeld in the James Bond film Diamonds Are Forever; Dikko Henderson in a previous Bond film, You Only Live Twice; Sherlock Holmes's brother Mycroft Holmes in The Adventures of Sherlock Holmes; and The Criminologist in The Rocky Horror Picture Show.
+Charles Gray (born Donald Marshall Gray; 29 August 1928 – 7 March 2000) was an English actor.
+Appearing in around 140 films and TV series, he was best known as the arch-villain Ernst Stavro Blofeld in the James Bond film Diamonds Are Forever; Dikko Henderson in a previous Bond film, You Only Live Twice; Sherlock Holmes's brother Mycroft Holmes in The Adventures of Sherlock Holmes; and The Criminologist in The Rocky Horror Picture Show, as well as Judge Oliver Wright in its 1981 sequel Shock Treatment.

 Early life

-Gray was born in Bournemouth, Hampshire, the son of surveyor Donald Gray (died 1975), who had served as a Captain in the Royal Engineers, and Maude Elizabeth (née Marshall).
+Gray was born in Bournemouth, Hampshire, the son of surveyor Donald Gray (died 1975), who had served as a captain in the Royal Engineers, and Maude Elizabeth (née Marshall).
 Gray attended Bournemouth School alongside Benny Hill, whose school had been evacuated to the same buildings, during the Second World War.
 Some of his friends remember that his bedroom walls were plastered with pictures of film stars.

 Stage career

 By his mid-twenties, Gray had left his first job as a clerk for an estate agent to become an actor.
 He began his stage experience at the theatre club next to the Palace Court Hotel in Bournemouth, where he was a last-minute cast replacement in The Beaux' Stratagem.
 Gray surprised everyone, including himself, with the quality of his performance.
+He later made his first professional stage appearance under his given name, Donald Gray, as Charles the Wrestler in Roger Atkins' production of As You Like It.
 He moved away from Bournemouth in the late 1950s, but his parents remained at the family home until their deaths.

 On becoming a professional actor he had to change his name, as there was already an actor named Donald Gray.
 He chose Charles Gray partly because Charles was the name of his maternal grandfather, partly because he had a close friend named Charles, and partly because he thought it sounded nice.
 For his first appearance on Broadway, in the 1961 musical Kean, he went under the name Oliver Gray.

 Charles Gray distinguished himself in theatrical roles, in the Regent's Park Open Air Theatre, London, at the Royal Shakespeare Company, Stratford-Upon-Avon and at the Old Vic.
 He received his vocal training at the RSC and became noted for his imposing presence.